RileyGabrielson/rileygabrielson.github.io/wedding.markdown

 ## Venue

 - Take a look at Mandy's place, decide layout
+    - Where is dance floor going to go?
 - Reserve Tables and Chairs
 - Book Food
 - Dance Floor